Skip to main content

 Server-Rendered LimitationImpactReact Modular Monolith Solution

-Tight Backend CouplingFrontend changes require backend deploysClean API separation via tRPC
+Tight Backend CouplingFrontend changes require backend deploysClean API separation via /api/v1 routes and packages/internal-api

 Limited InteractivityComplex UIs are difficultFull React capabilities

-Poor Multi-Client SupportCan’t easily support mobileHeadless hooks reusable
+Poor Multi-Client SupportCan’t easily support mobileReusable hooks and shared packages/*

 Slow IterationFull page reloads, slower developmentFast HMR, component-level updates